 This IFGMP focuses on monitoring activities at the area-specific monitoring groups for TA-21, Chromium Investigation, MDA C, TA-54, TA-16 260, and MDA AB.
-Monitoring of alluvial wells and springs that show a history of nondetections, that are located near other springs being monitored, or that are located in outlying areas away from Laboratory operations has been significantly reduced in recent years under the focused monitoring approach introduced in the 2011 IFGMP, Revision 1 (LANL 2011, 208811).

-The current monitoring approach includes the following key elements to ensure groundwater protection.
+The current monitoring approach includes the following key elements to ensure groundwater protection:

 - The spatial coverage of the current monitoring program will be maintained.
 The monitoring footprint in perched-intermediate and regional wells at all monitoring groups is retained. - The selection of monitoring frequency and appropriate analytes is tailored to each specific area.
-The monitoring frequency for each monitoring group is determined based on the contamination status at each site, the rate of change in contaminant concentrations, the historical monitoring data, and the hydrogeological conditions governing contaminant fate and transport for the area. - The groundwater monitoring program incorporates the use of sentinel wells to identify potential contaminant releases before they reach water supply wells. - Monitoring of key alluvial monitoring wells and springs will continue.
+The monitoring frequency for each monitoring group is determined based on the contamination status at each site, the rate of change in contaminant concentrations, the historical monitoring data, and the hydrogeologic conditions governing contaminant fate and transport for the area. - The groundwater monitoring program incorporates the use of sentinel wells to identify potential contaminant releases before they reach water supply wells. - Monitoring of key alluvial monitoring wells and springs will continue.
 The alluvial wells were selected at locations downgradient of ongoing Laboratory operations.
 Continued monitoring of these alluvial wells will allow detection of contaminant releases, should any occur.